Information Sciences

 109 schools compared · Average earnings $38,486/yr

-What Computer and Information Sciences, General Graduates Do
+What Information Sciences Graduates Do

 Your career in tech often begins on a team, perhaps as a software developer using languages like Python to build new app features, or as an information security analyst monitoring networks for threats with tools like Splunk.
 Entry-level roles focus on specific tasks like fixing bugs or responding to security alerts under supervision.
 With a few years of experience, you’ll take on more complex challenges, designing systems and mentoring others.
 Many progress to senior specialist roles or into management, leading teams and setting strategy as a Computer and Information Systems Manager.